 Under current law, the DOT is required to maintain a file for each motor vehicle licensee containing, among other things, a record of reports or an abstract of the licensee's convictions for motor vehicle violations.
 The DOT is required to retain these records so that the complete operator's record is available for use of by the Secretary of DOT in determining whether a person's operator's license must be suspended, revoked, canceled or withheld in the interest of public safety.
+Current law requires the DOT to maintain OWI and OWI-related records, including records of refusals, for a period of at least 10 years.

-Current law contains no specific record retention periods relative to files of motor vehicle licensees in general.
-However, current law does contain the following specific record retention periods for commercial motor vehicle operators:
+Current law contains the following specific record retention periods for commercial motor vehicle operators:

-a.
-The record of convictions for disqualifying offenses for CMV operators under s.
-343.315 (2) (f), Stats., must be maintained for at least three years.
+- 1. The record of convictions for disqualifying offenses for CMV operators under s.
+343.315 (2) (f), Stats., must be maintained for at least three years. - 2.

-b.
 The record of convictions for disqualifying offenses for a CMV operator under s.
 343.315 (2) (a) to (e), Stats., must be maintained permanently, except that 10 years after a licensee transfers residency to another state, the record may be transferred to another state of licensure of the licensee if that state accepts responsibility for maintaining a permanent record of convictions for disqualifying offenses.